This guide describes how to add Prisma Migrate to an existing project.

 Run the following command against your database:$npx prisma migrate resolve --applied 0_init

 Review the database schema to ensure the migration leads to the desired end-state (for example, by comparing the schema to the production database).

-The new migration history and the new database schema should now be in sync with your Prisma schema.
+The new migration history and the database schema should now be in sync with your Prisma schema.

 Commit the following to source control: